 Motor sizing must consider:

-- the running load and the power required to start the machine
+- running load and power required to start the machine

-- speed and torque requirements of the driven equipment
+- speed and torque requirements of driven equipment

-- the ability of the motor to respond to load changes.
+- ability of the motor to respond to load changes.

 Electric motors are generally inefficient when operated at loads below 40% of their rated output.
-They’re often most efficient when operating between 70% and 80% of rated output.
+They’re often most efficient at between 70% and 80% of rated output.

-The consequences of oversizing motors include lower efficiency and power factor, as well as higher equipment, installation and operating costs.
-Undersizing a motor for the intended application means the motor will have to spin faster and work harder, leading to higher temperatures, reduced efficiency and shortened life.
+Oversizing motors affects efficiency and power factor, and raises installation and operating costs.
+Undersizing a motor means it will have to work harder, leading to higher temperatures, reduced efficiency and shortened life.

-When right-sizing motors, assessing the actual required load will help avoid replacing like-with-like.
-This process can facilitate replacement or reassignment of motors based on actual loads rather than rated motor capacity.
+When sizing motors, assess the required load to avoid replacing like-with-like.
+Sizing should be based on actual loads rather than rated motor capacity.

-High-efficiency motors can cost up to 40% more, but the payback period can be less than 2 years with the associated energy savings.
+High-efficiency motors can cost up to 40% more than older, standard-efficiency motors, but the payback period can be less than 2 years from energy saved.

-The Australian Government’s Energy Rating website has an exhaustive database of mid-sized electric motors sold in Australia since 2002, including currently available models.
-The database includes the tested efficiency of each motor at low, medium and high loads.
+The Australian Government’s Energy Rating website has an exhaustive database of mid-sized electric motors sold in Australia since 2002.
+The database includes the efficiency of each motor at low, medium and high loads.

-While no energy star rating label is required on motors, all motors subject to regulation must comply with labelling requirements that indicate whether the motor is standard or high efficiency.
-In 2018, MEPS raised the threshold for what can be declared as a high-efficiency motor.
+Energy star rating labels are required on motors.
+However, all motors subject to regulation must display labels stating whether the motor is standard or high efficiency.

 Motor management and maintenance

 A large industrial facility can contain thousands of motors, with most energy consumed by a few essential systems.
-Improving motors in a targeted, strategic manner is likely to deliver the most benefits with the fastest payback.
+Maintaining motors under a schedule is likely to deliver the most benefits with the fastest payback.

-In the absence of detailed data, inspections of motor and drive components should be based on such factors as run time, environmental conditions and consequences of failure.
-Inspection can also be carried out using an infra-red camera to identify motors that are running hot.
+Assessments of motors should factor in run time, environmental conditions and the consequences of failure.
+Inspections can be done using an infrared thermal scanner to identify motors that are running hot.

-There are a number of maintenance tasks to help ensure motors are functioning optimally:
+There are a number of maintenance tasks to ensure motors are functioning optimally: